Examples

 mat_factory.registerAllocator("local_elastic", allocator)

-, the same principle is used to create a bimaterial square.
-The displacement is shown in Fig. 54.
+In bi-material.py, the same principle is used to create a bimaterial square.
+The displacement is shown in Fig. 56.

 stiffness_matrix (2D)